rpanos/Angular_demo_wSVG/README.md

 Then navigate your browser to `http://localhost:<port>/app/index.html` to see the app running in your browser.

 To utilize the jasmine tests, run "npm install" to be sure you have all dependencies.
-Then read more good things from the wise developer that shared his angular seed project here:
+Then read more good things from the kind group that shared their angular seed project here:

 https://github.com/angular/angular-seed.